 Spider Dance ( Tiny Desk Contest)

 Phil ‘the Tremolo King’ Vanderyken is a musical polyglot, a wandering bohemian soul whose music reflects his adventurous life.
 Born and raised in Belgium, Phil has made his home in New York City, Austin, and now New Orleans.

 His band “the New Orleans Eclectic Ensemble” features various combinations of sousaphone, upright bass, marimba, fiddle, trumpet, trombone, bassoon, guitar and vocals , playing a repertoire ranging from trad to gypsy swing, klezmer or the occasional Turkish tune.

 Phil is working on finishing up a brand new CD, entitled “St Joe’s Pawnshop Orchestra” recorded at Listen Up!
 Studios with some of the musicians who have been in his band for the last two years.
-A more pop-oriented CD called “Summer Songs for the Apocalypse” is in the works as well, recorded at Phil’s home studio.
+A more pop-oriented CD called “Summer Songs for the Apocalypse” is in the works as well, recorded at Phil’s home studio with guest musicians.

 Phil’s songs combine a European sense of melody and drama with various forms of roots music found in New Orleans’ eclectic music scene.
 The many characters and hairy situations encountered during the travails of a struggling immigrant musician provide a never ending source of inspiration.